-Patients who have chronic low-back pain usually have few detectable concurrent physical findings, and it is not unusual for progress to be monitored by the patient's subjective complaints; however, we have recently reported that many subtle sig related to neuropathy and denervation supersensitivity rather than gross denervation are usually present.
+Patients who have chronic low-back pain usually have few detectable concurrent physical findings, and it is not unusual for progress to be monitored by the patient's subjective complaints; however, we have recently reported that many subtle signs related to neuropathy and denervation supersensitivity rather than gross denervation are usually present.
 These include trophedema, slight increase of muscle tone, and abnormal autonomic reflexes (sudomotor, vasomotor, and pilomotor).
 In this study, we have found that these subtle signs generally resolved after treatment and the abolition of symptoms, thus in many instances providing objective evidence of improvement.

-The prolonged or permanent relief of some forms of pain by short-acting local anesthetic blocks at trigger zones, brief stimulation by intense cold, injection of normal saline solution, or dry needling have all been reported previously.3,21,22,30,47 The similarity between hyperstimulation analgesia and dry needling has not gone unnoticed, nor have the spatial coincidences among trigger points, acupuncture points,30 and muscle motor bands.
-4,20 Motor bands are not tender to pressure under normal circumstances, but hyperalgesia may develop following neuropathy of the innervating nerve and the subsequent development of denervation supersensitivity.
-Most patients who have persistent low-back pain appear to have those tender motor bands, 16,21,22 and the technique for their desensitization by dry needling described in this paper is seen to offer effective deliverance.
+The prolonged or permanent relief of some forms of pain by short-acting local anesthetic blocks at trigger zones, brief stimulation by intense cold, injection of normal saline solution, or dry needling have all been reported previously.
+The similarity between hyperstimulation analgesia and dry needling has not gone unnoticed, nor have the spatial coincidences among trigger points, acupuncture points, and muscle motor bands.
+Motor bands are not tender to pressure under normal circumstances, but hyperalgesia may develop following neuropathy of the innervating nerve and the subsequent development of denervation supersensitivity.
+Most patients who have persistent low-back pain appear to have those tender motor bands, and the technique for their desensitization by dry needling described in this paper is seen to offer effective deliverance.
 It is possible that relief is the result of stimulation-induced analgesia (stimulation of large-diameter fibers) or the displacement of nociceptors by fibrotic tissue.
 An interesting new concept is that the current of injury causes a decline in denervation hypersensitivity.
-It has been demonstrated that stimulation through implanted electrodes abolishes hypersensitivity to acetylcholine, with the sensitivity of stimulated fibers eventually becoming as low as or lower than that of normally innervated fibers.
-Stimulation applied continuously is reported to be more effective than stimulation applied intermittently.26 jected drugs) in the hands of a trained person who has a knowledge of anatomy.
+It has been demonstrated that stimulation through implanted electrodes abolishes hypersensivity to acetylcholine, with the sensitivity of stimulated fibers eventually becoming as low as or lower than that of normally innervated fibers.
+Stimulation applied continuously is reported to be more effective than stimulation applied intermittently.

+The procedure described in this paper (which requires demonstration) many be time-consuming.
+While not without danger in unskilled persons, it is a relatively safe technique (without the iatrogenic side effects of injected drugs) in the hands of a trained person who has a knowledge of anatomy.
 It has similarities with other trigger point desensitization procedures, but in this procedure the selection of points is on an anatomic basis.
 Its rewards in terms of pain mitigation and alleviation of symptoms should justify the procedure in the large proportion of chronic low-back pain patients in whom myofascial pain with neuropathy, rather than skeletal irritation, is the dominant disabling feature.